 What happens to my home if we have children?

 Dealing with property ownership during a messy divorce is often complex and very stressful.
-If you’re determined to sell up and move on as quickly as possible, we can help.
-We buy houses fast — and for up to 100 per cent of their value.
+If you’re determined to sell up and move on as quickly as possible, then consider selling using the auction process or to a cash buyer.